At A Glance

 This artwork is currently in storage

-House Post (Totem) is among the sculptures included in the International Sculpture Garden
+House Post (Totem) was among the sculptures included in an International Sculpture Garden at Penn’s Landing

 Native Americans of the northwest Pacific coast carved several different kinds of cedar totem poles

 This totem is a central house pole that belonged to the Kwakiutl of the coastal lands around Queen Charlotte Strait

-House Post (Totem) also referred to as Central Post is one of several sculptures included in the International Sculpture Garden at Penn’s Landing, located along the Delaware River between Walnut and Spruce Streets.
-Due to redesign of the waterfront site, these sculpture are currently in storage in preparation for the potential redevelopment of the International Sculpture Garden.
+House Post (Totem), also referred to as Central Post, is among several sculptures that were included in an International Sculpture Garden at Penn’s Landing, along the Delaware River between Walnut and Spruce Streets.
+Due to redesign of the waterfront site, these sculpture are currently in storage in anticipation of the potential relocation of the International Sculpture Garden.